uttkarsh-chimane/uttkarsh-chimane/README.md

 Every project is an opportunity to connect theoretical concepts with practical engineering.
 From circuit analysis and power electronics to multi-layer PCB design and robotics, I focus on understanding not only **how a system works**, but also **why it works** and how it can be improved.

-My transition into RF PCB design reinforced this approach.
-Instead of limiting learning to theory, I applied it through an actual 4-layer wireless board, learning about **RF return paths, ground-plane continuity, impedance considerations, antenna matching, and component placement** along the way.

 ---

 # 🛠️ Technical Skills